Autonomous Mission Planner and Supervisor (AMPS) for UAVs

 - Dr. James Crowder, Colorado Engineering, Inc.

-John N. Carbone, Electrical and Computer Engineering Department, Southern Methodist University
+John N. Carbone, Electrical and Computer Engineering Dept, Southern Methodist University

-Full access to this whitepaper requires submitting the form on the following page.
-Click the link below to continue.
+Full access to this whitepaper requires completing and submitting the following form: